aerosec/jetset_fuzzer/README.md

+# ACHTUNG!

+There is also a one hour tutorial video for how to set up the fuzzer and run it.
+Email me at `mb28@illinois.edu` and I will send you a link.

 # Jetset Fuzzer

 Repository for setting up an architecture independent fuzzer based on AFL in an instance of the QEmu codebase.